mikulely/TKperf/README.md

   -rt RUNTIME, --runtime RUNTIME
                         specify the fio runtime of one test round, if not set this is 60 seconds
+  -ioe IOENGINE, --ioengine IOENGINE
+                        specify the fio ioengine of one test round, if not set this is libaio
   -i {sas,nvme,fusion}, --interface {sas,nvme,fusion}
                         specify optional device interface -xml, --fromxml       don't run tests but load test objects from xml file